scrudgey/DJ2020/hacking_v2.md

     download: animated icon
     hack: laughing skull

-nodes can display lock, file & file type more prominently now use password
+sound effects
+use password
-    this can be on the info panel? discover nodes take a screenshot and compare UI sizes
+    this can be on the info panel? discover nodes
+? take a screenshot and compare UI sizes